shivansh-bhatnagar18/multiplayer-uno/CONVENTIONS.md

 ## For React Components
 - Use functional components with hooks instead of class based components.
 - Avoid copy pasting code.
 If you find yourself copying and pasting code, consider refactoring it into a reusable component or function.
 Use array methods like `map`, `filter`, and `reduce` to avoid duplicating code.
+- Try to use tailwind for css styling as much as possible.
+If you need to write custom css, use CSS modules.
+Avoid using global styles, unless they actually need to be global.
+Take `input.tsx` as reference.

 ## Commit Message Guidelines